rbnis/Circumflexus/README.md

   2. Customize all the colors.
   3. Toggle vibration on connection loss.

-## Things I may add or change late
+## Things I may add or change later (also see [issues](https://github.com/Robinhuett/Circumflexus/issues))

 * Use a lighter font (Segoe UI?)
 * Adding support for Classic Pebble.
+* Display of weather instead of the day.
+* Optional show batery level instead of analog minutes.

 ## Credits